chander/lambda-to-slack/README.md

 [![](https://img.shields.io/badge/Available-serverless%20app%20repository-blue.svg)](https://serverlessrepo.aws.amazon.com/#/applications/arn:aws:serverlessrepo:us-east-1:289559741701:applications~lambda-to-slack)

-# lambda-to-slack
+# macnoms-lambda-to-slack

 This serverless app posts messages to Slack.
+It uses a set of contains strings to determine which slack channel/webhook should be used for the messages.
+This is important because only a single subscriber is allowed for each cloudwatch log; so logging to more than a single slack channel with a single lambda-to-slack (traditional) lambda was not possible.

 ## App Architecture